timmy1496/laravel-test/README.md

    `sudo chmod -R 777 storage/`

 The project will be available at http://localhost:8080

+if there are problems with postgre - * `sudo chown 1001:1001 -R ./volumes `